DitlevF/MasterThesis2018/README.md

 General note: To avoid confusion with the in-built R-function gamma(), the inclusion indicator variables labelled as gamma throughout the paper are labelled as delta in the code.

+EMPIRICAL EXAMPLE

+The file Abortion_Create_Dataset creates the data set with an expanded covariate set used for the empirical example using the file levitt_ex.dat downloaded from Christian Hansen's homepage http://faculty.chicagobooth.edu/christian.hansen/research/

+The file Abortion_SpikeSlab_Estimation conducts the estimation via the proposed two-step treatment spike-and-slab model.